 There is always grand debate over who should wear technical suits and when.
-In fact several LSCs in USA Swimming have banned technical suits for certain age groups all together.
-As of the date of this post the LSC my kids are involved with has not put any such bans in place, so I’ve seen all kinds of crazy things with kids wearing these suits.
+In fact as of September 1, 2020 USA Swimming has banned higher end technical suits for 12 and under swimmers.
+But there are still certain suits they can wear, for more info on that rule check out this article from USA swimming.
+Even with the new rule, I think I’ve seen more technical suits on younger kids than I’ve ever seen before.
+While they might be on the “legal for 12 & under” rack, it still doesn’t mean every 12 and under is ready for them.
 So below is a list of what you’d think would be no brainer situations where your kid should NOT be wearing a technical suit.
 Believe it or not, I’ve seen people do all of these things…most more than once!

 1. The meet your swimmer is at has the word “dual” in its name next to the word meet.

 Remember these suits should be reserved for only a few of your most important meets…dual meets typically do not fit the bill.

 2. If your swimmer does not consistently do flip turns when swimming freestyle and backstroke.